Lowndes County, Alabama: Civil Rights Era

 The police continued to arrest protesters in the summer of 1965.
 A group of protesters were released from jail in the county seat of Hayneville on August 20, 1965.
 As four of them approached a small store, Thomas Coleman, an unpaid special deputy, ordered them away.
 When he aimed his shotgun at one of the young black women (Ruby Sales) Jonathan Myrick Daniels pushed her down, taking the blast, which immediately killed the Episcopal seminarian.
 Coleman also shot Father Richard Morrisroe, a Catholic priest, in the back, then stopped.
 He was indicted for the murder of Daniels; and an all-white jury quickly acquitted him after his claim of self-defense, although both men were unarmed.
 Coleman had been appointed as special deputy by the county sheriff.
+In response to the violence, some LCFO organizers began to openly carry arms.

-In 1966 after working to register African-American voters, the Lowndes County Freedom Organization (LCFO), the first independent black political party in the county since Reconstruction, recruited several local residents as candidates for county offices.
-It adopted the emblem of the black panther, in contrast to the white rooster of the white-dominated Alabama Democratic Party.
 On May 3, 1966, over 900 registered black voters cast their ballots at the county seat in Hayneville as independent participants in the primary, with some driving over 25 miles to do so.
 One notable strategy the LCFO encouraged among black voters was to help other black voters if they needed assistance as a precaution against the fact that "the Lowndes County Freedom Organization knew that once a local white person got behind the curtain with a black person, that vote would be lost" (p.
 111).
 Another was to encourage black voters to simply pull the lever to vote strictly for LCFO candidates; in other words, to "pull the lever for the Black Panther and go on home," as stated on a sign on Highway U.S. 80 between Montgomery and Selma.